Bukit Batok Public Library: About the library

 The library includes a customer service counter, an adult/young people's section, a children's section, an activities room, 13 multimedia stations and a reference collection.
 Facilities in the library include borrower's enquiry, six borrowing stations, two bookdrop services, browsing shelves of books and periodicals in four main languages and multimedia services.

 RFID

 It was the first library in which the Radio Frequency Identification (RFID) Electronic Library Management System (ELiMS) was implemented.
 The Electronic Library Management System was developed together by Singapore Technologies LogiTrack and the National Library Board.
 The ELiMS system manages the tracking, distribution, circulation and flow of books in the library.
-The advantages of this technology is that it allows books to be cancelled immediately as they are returned through automated book-drops and the loan records of the borrowers are updated instantly.
+The advantages of this technology are that it allows books to be cancelled immediately as they are returned through automated book-drops and the loan records of the borrowers are updated instantly.

 Programmes

 Two storytelling sessions for children are conducted every Tuesday at 7:00 pm and 7:30 pm.
 Reading Bear programmes were organised for primary school.
 Primary school children are also taken on class visits to the library featuring storytelling, craft, video shows and a tour of the library.

 Class visits for the secondary school students includes multimedia services.
 The multimedia service is a basic information literacy programme on Internet strategies, search tools and evaluation of websites.
 Junior colleges, schools and other institutions are offered bulk loan services and book promotions or institutional loans.
 School holiday programmes include video screening, storytelling in four languages and art and craft sessions.
 Adults can enjoy educational and informative talks, workshops, user education programmes and library orientation tours.